Aljgutier/aljgutier.github.io/posts/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 Forecasting and prediction problems include a broad set of use cases, such as

-* stock price/index forecasting
+* equity price forecasting
 * sales forecasting
 * demand forecasting
-* price prediction
+* market price predictions
 * customer churn prediction
 * sentiment prediction
 * risk scoring